Hiking On Maui

 J: How long are the hiking trails?
 Are they well marked?
 Do I need a map?

 D&L: Trails vary in length from 3/4 of a mile all the way up to 20 or so miles.
 Trail documentation and maps are scarce except in the National Park.
 But most of the state or county trails are well marked.

 J: What is special about any particular Maui hiking location?

 D&L: We just enjoy hiking and being in the outdoors period.
-Any time you’re hiking on Maui “it’s all good.”
-Each hiking location has varying and fantastic scenery.
+Any time you’re hiking in Maui “it’s all good.”
+Each hiking location has varying and fantastic scenery and incredible Hawaiian Flowers.
 When we’re done hiking we stop at one of the many beaches on the way home to take a quick swim or snorkel to cool off.

 J: Do I need a guide for Maui hiking?